Funding Specialist Housing: SEN, Supported Living & Care Homes

 - High leverage due to strong lease covenants

-Developers and investors benefit from stable, passive income.
+Developers and investors benefit from stable, passive income supported by Housing Benefit and local authority contracts.

 Key Funding Considerations for Developers